motau-kamogelo/DataScienceProjects/README.md

-# DataScienceProjects
+# Data Science Projects

 ## Hi, my name is Kamogelo Motau

-### My previous and current projects will be organized here for perusal
+My previous and current projects will be organized here for perusal